TRACE MINERAL MANAGEMENT

 A study carried out by Oba et al[9] has shown that each one-point difference in NDF digestibility can represent 0.25 to 0.3 kg of daily Energy Corrected milk production.

-In a trial carried out by Cornell University[10], milk production was increased in early lactation cows fed IntelliBond hydroxy trace minerals compared to cows fed sulphates or cows fed a mixture of organic trace minerals and sulphates.
+In a trial carried out by Cornell University[10], milk production was increased in early lactation cows fed Selko IntelliBond hydroxy trace minerals compared to cows fed sulphates or cows fed a mixture of organic trace minerals and sulphates.
 NDF digestibility was however not tested in this study.

 It should be noted that since milk yield response to energy supply is not linear and decreases with increasing energy supply, it would be expected that greater NDF digestibility would increase milk yield mainly when energy supply is below requirement.
 Indeed, if a diet already provides energy in excess of requirement, additional energy from increased NDF digestibility would not be expected to increase milk yield.